Susana465/third_year_report/20-enrichment.md

 ### **Volunteer at AI UK**

-At AI UK, hosted by the Alan Turing Institute, I volunteered to help around on the day as well as a facilitator in the Data Hazards stand, where I had a poster for people to think about what hazards apply to my project:
+At AI UK, hosted by the Alan Turing Institute, I volunteered to help around on the day as well as a facilitator in the Data Hazards stand, where I had a poster for people to think about what hazards apply to my project.

+The poster I presented can be found [here](https://github.com/Susana465/DH_Project_CaseStudy).

 ![The volunteer team facing the camera with Nina in a screen behind them because she could not attend in person.
 The team is wearing high-viz vests with the Data Hazards logo on their chest.](DH_group.JPG "Data Hazards Volunteer team")